Tools In

 What is Base64 encoding?

-Why does Base64 make the file larger?
+Why does Base64 make the output larger?

 When should I use Base64 instead of a regular image file?